nicklockwood/SwiftFormat/README.md

 2. Make sure that you have committed all your changes to that code safely in git (or whatever source control system you use.
 If you don't use source control, rethink your life choices).

-3. In Terminal, type `swiftformat /path/to/your/code/` (the path can either be absolute, or relative to the current directory.
-Absolute is safer).
+3. In Terminal, type `swiftformat "/path/to/your/code/"` (the path can either be absolute, or relative to the current directory.
+The `""` quotes around the path are optional, but if the path contains spaces then you either need to use quotes, or escape each space with `\`).

 4. Use your source control system to check the changes, and verify that no undesirable changes have been introduced (if they have, file a bug).